 Ashored develops sustainability-enabling technologies for the commercial fishing industry.
 Ashored is currently developing a ‘rope on-command’ (ROC) fishing system to minimize the risk of whale entanglements and trap loss/damage, while allowing fishers to fish in zones closed to fixed fishing gear.

-Ashored’s underwater buoy releases work with existing lobster/crab traps and allow for said gear to be activated via acoustics (or a backup timer) to the surface.
-Once the buoy and connecting rope rise to the surface, fishermen can use existing onboard equipment and processes to retrieve the trap and prepare it for redeployment.
-Ashored’s ‘MOBI’ ropeless fishing systems include a rope containment and release module that also use machine learning to collect and transmit data to onboard tracking software.
-Ashored’s ATLAS software and gear tagging allows fishers to track gear, log catches, receive recommendations on gear placement, and locate lost traps.
+Ashored’s underwater buoy/rope releases work with existing lobster/crab traps/trawl lines and allow for said gear to be activated via acoustics (or a backup timer) to the surface.
+Once the buoy and connecting rope rise to the surface, fishermen can use existing onboard equipment and processes to retrieve the gear and prepare it for redeployment.
+Ashored’s ROC fishing systems include a rope containment and release module (MOBI) that also uses sensors to collect and transmit data to an onboard gear tracking system (ATLAS).
+ATLAS consists of Ashored’s ATLAS+ software and ‘smart’ tagging to reduce gear loss and allow fishers to automate the tracking of gear and logging of catch information.

 The current process for setting, tracking, and logging lobster and crab traps is inefficient and costly.
 Ashored’s MOBI (Modular Ocean Based Instrument) coils and contains a fisher’s line on the ocean floor until they return to the area to collect the gear.
 In ROC fishing, MOBIs are activated with an acoustic release (with a passive backup timer) and can be triggered to surface by an on-vessel MOBI Commander just as the vessel arrives back in the area of visual proximity.
 With extensive user input throughout the design and testing of MOBIs and ROC fishing, Ashored has prioritized simplicity, practicality, robustness, and cost-effectiveness in bringing its solution to users.